air-tea/homepage/index.md

 ## Brief Bio
 I’m an undergradute student in the Department of Electrical and Electronics Engineering at Southern University of Science and Technology (SUSTech).
-I am currently studying in LAb of WirelesS communications and System Optimization (LASSO) and being supervised by Prof. Wang Rui.
+I am currently studying in LAb of Wireless Communications and System Optimization (LASSO) and being supervised by Prof. Wang Rui.
 ## Research Interest
 - Wireless Communication and Edge Intelligence
 - Convex Optimization